Kingdom of Yemen: Al-Waziri Coup

 "Our father, Imam Yahya Hamideddin, passed away.
 Ahmed al-Wazir was elected imam and I am the chairman of the Council," written by Ibrahim bin Yahya to Cairo newspapers from Aden.
 The telegram was sent.
 Abdullah bin Yahya, who was in London at the time of the coup, denied his father's death and added cryptically: "The circumstances are complex and it is understandable that some exaggerated news is coming out of Yemen."

 This coup was not welcomed by Arab countries.
 Especially the Saudis and the remaining Arab kings did not recognize the new government.
 After the coup, his son Ahmad bin Yahya traveled around North Yemen, gathered the tribes and Saudi Arabia behind him, and besieged Sana'a with the tribes he gathered.
 He took control of the city a few weeks later.
 He allowed the tribes he took behind him to plunder the capital.
 The sack of Sana'a lasted seven days and is assumed to have involved around 250,000 tribesmen.
 On 8 April 1948, Abdullah al-Wazir was executed by beheading.
 Approximately 5000 people died during the coup.

-George Washington University According to Professor of Political Science and International Relations Bernard Reich, Imam Yahya, like his ancestors, could have done better and organized the Zaydi tribes in the northern plateaus against the Turks and British invaders, uniting Yemen and turning it into another cemetery.
+According to Professor of Political Science and International Relations Bernard Reich, of George Washington University, Imam Yahya, like his ancestors, could have done better and organized the Zaydi tribes in the northern plateaus against the Turks and British invaders, uniting Yemen and turning it into another cemetery.